HIGHLANDS, CLOUD FORESTS & PÁRAMO TRANSECT

 Bird along the Wildsumaco Road and Huacamayo Ridge, climbing into the subtropical and temperate forest zones.

-Expect new birds at every elevation—Andean Guan, Crested Quetzal, Smoky-brown Woodpecker, and colorful Mountain-Tanagers.
+Expect new birds at every elevation—Andean Guan, Golden-headed and Crested quetzals, Cliff Flycatcher, Torrent Duck, and colorful Mountain-Tanagers.

 Arrive at Cabañas San Isidro (6,600 ft), famed for its dawn “moth light” bird spectacles and fine dining.